kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 The NLB supports TCP and UDP on the same NLB instance.
 The usage of NLB does not have pricing effects, it is part of the IKS basic package.

-Summary: once this feature is implemented IBM Cloud VPC LB can use TCP and HTTP ports from a single Service definition.
+Summary: once this feature is implemented in the K8s API Server the IBM Cloud VPC LB can still use only TCP ports from a Service definition.
 NLB can use TCP and UDP ports from a single Service definition.

 #### OpenStack